danncortes/contact-book/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## First off all
+Create and .env file in the root folder of the project with the API url endpoint:
+REACT_APP_BASE_URL_API=https://randomuser.me/api

 ## Available Scripts

 In the project directory, you can run: